Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Keep the pace moderate.
 Even small amounts of exercise can help.
 Instead of jogging, walk or ride a stationary bike.

 Chemotherapy can cause sexual changes in men and women:

 You may notice changes in your desire to have sex.
 Hugging and cuddling may seem more important now.

 Chemotherapy can cause short-term or permanent infertility.
-Talk to your doctor if you are planning on having children.
+Talk to your healthcare provider if you are planning on having children.
 Men may want to bank, or freeze, sperm.

 Most chemotherapy drugs can cause birth defects if taken during pregnancy.
-Talk to your doctor about whether you need to use birth control throughout treatment.
+Talk to your healthcare provider about whether you need to use birth control throughout treatment.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |